Sports Massage vs Deep Tissue Massage

 So, what is the difference?

-Overall, a deep tissue massage is widely used to relieve muscle tension, reduce stress, disintegrate knots in the muscles and improve blood circulation.
+A deep tissue massage can help to relieve muscular tension and reduce stress.
+It can also help disintegrate knots in the muscles and improve blood circulation.
 Instead of focusing on a specific region of the body, a deep tissue massage is often performed as a full-body massage.